This Day In History: November 4

 Changing the day will navigate the page to that given day in history.
 You can navigate days by using left and right arrows

-General George Washington is informed that a conspiracy is afoot to discredit him with Congress and have him replaced by General Horatio Gates.
-Thomas Conway, who would be made inspector general of the United States less than two months later on December 14, led the effort; as such, it became known as the Conway Cabal.
+In a letter that General George Washington receives on November 4, 1777, he is to discredit him with Congress and have him replaced by General Horatio Gates.
+Thomas Conway, who would be made inspector general of the United States less than two months later on December 14, led the effort; as such, it became known as the .

 Conway served admirably under Sullivan at the battles of Brandywine, in September 1777, and Germantown, in October 1777, before becoming involved in an unconfirmed conspiracy to remove General Washington from command of the Continental Army.